ubuntu-openstack/zopenstack/README-zkvm.md

 ## Known Issues

-There is a bug (https://bugs.launchpad.net/charm-nova-compute-proxy/+bug/1641464) with the way the openstack and neutron services are enabled and (re)started with systemctl - the workaround at time of writing is to ssh into the z/KVM instance and kill the hung systemctl process, then manually enable and restart the openstack<tab> and neutron<tab> services
+There is a bug (https://bugs.launchpad.net/charm-nova-compute-proxy/+bug/1641464) with the way the openstack and neutron services are enabled and (re)started with systemctl - the workaround at time of writing is to ssh into the z/KVM instance and kill the hung systemctl process, then manually enable and restart the openstack and neutron services.